 – David Farquhar, FBI Criminal Investigative Division

-One security expert says that more than 90 percent of gift card website logins come from botnets attempting to take over gift card accounts.
+Using botnets is an account takeover tactic used to login to gift card accounts and use the available funds.
 Botnets are used to try and guess account numbers and security codes by searching through millions of number combinations and patterns.
 The botnet is programmed to search for ones that match, then use the information found to take over the card.

 This scam often acts as “step two” in the gift card fraud process (after first obtaining a stolen gift card).
 Once criminals obtain stolen gift cards, they have to find a way to utilize the funds without being detected.
 Since gift cards cannot be exchanged for cash in most cases, fraudsters find ways to distance themselves from the stolen, or “dirty” funds in exchange for legitimate “clean” money.

 Let’s say you’re shopping for a television online, and you find a $1,200 TV being sold for $800.
 You’re not one to pass up a deal, so you purchase the $800 TV and wait for it to arrive.

 In reality, the ad was posted by a scammer who used the discounted price to attract unsuspecting scam victims.
 The premise is to convince you to pay the “discounted” price with legitimate funds (i.e. owned credit/debit card) and get rid of the stolen gift card evidence.

 The end of this story can go one of two ways:

 - The transaction is fully completed to avoid suspicion.
 The scammer uses the stolen gift card to purchase the advertised television, send it to you and accepts the $800 payment, or;